Chapter 5: Skills System

 In the end, I spent an afternoon reconfiguring a "researcher" role.
 Two sets of configurations, completely different.

-This is the problem Skills solve -- you don't need to reconfigure the role every time; preset roles can be switched with one click.
-Use code_reviewer role for code review, researcher role for market research.
+This is the problem Skills solve -- preset role configurations can be switched with one click.
+Use code_reviewer for code review, researcher for market research.

-In one sentence: Skill = System Prompt + Tool Whitelist + Parameter Constraints
+Skills System = System Prompt + Tool Whitelist + Parameter Constraints packaged together

 Skill Structure